5 Good Reasons To Visit The Coast In Scotland This Summer

 We love that Scotland has so many different sources of water.
 The villages with canals running through them, the vast and mysterious lochs where you can imagine ‘Nessie’ gliding past, fast flowing rivers and even waterfalls, form part of this enchanting landscape.

 There is even a ‘real’ lake near Stirling where you can visit the islands and find out more about the sanctuary Inchmahome where Mary Queen of Scots spent a few weeks as a child.
-It’s said that her name is still attached to the box bower in the centre of the island!
+It’s said that her name is still attached to the box bower in the center of the island!

 Exploring Scotland’s waterways, coastal towns and villages and indulging in the wonderful cuisine, arts and culture, history and attractions is one way to guarantee a Summer break with a difference this year!